 Skip to content

-Emerging City Champions is a fellowship and micro-grant program for young civic innovators with bold ideas to enhance public space, mobility, and civic engagement.
-This program is powered by 8 80 Cities and John S. and James L. Knight Foundation.
+Knight Emerging City Champions is a fellowship and micro-grant program for young civic innovators with bold ideas to transform their communities.
+This program is powered by 8 80 Cities and the John S. and James L. Knight Foundation.

 Here's How It Works